-Groundwater pollution occurs as a result of the release of pollutants into the ground into natural underground water reservoirs known as aquifers.
-Once the pollutants released find their way into groundwater, they cause contamination.
-It is a type of water pollution that is mainly caused by the release of substances either intentionally or accidentally through anthropogenic activities or natural causes.
+Groundwater pollution occurs due to the release of pollutants into the ground that eventually find their way into natural underground water reservoirs known as aquifers.
+Once the pollutants released infiltrate groundwater, they cause contamination.

-As the plume spreads, it might connect with springs and ground wells, making them unsafe for human consumption.
-Hence, this article discusses the causes, effects, and various solutions to underground water pollution.
+This article discusses the causes, effects, and various solutions to underground water pollution.

 Causes of Groundwater Pollution